JuliaDynamics/NetworkDynamics.jl/docs/src/mathematical_model.md

 ```
 nw(du, u, p, t) # mutates du as an "output"
 ```
 and represents the right-hand-side (RHS) of the equation above.
-The mass-matrix $m$ is stored in the `Network` object as well.
+The mass-matrix $M$ is stored in the `Network` object as well.

 ## Modelling the Dynamics of the System